 You will fall in line and will be randomly assigned to an interviewer.
 CHOOSE a consul who presents a jolly atmosphere and is in a good mood.

 More importantly, line up to a consul where most of the applicants passed the interview.
 Avoid those who occasionally deny applicants.

 C1/D US Visa Renewal

-But the renewal of US visa gives you much higher chance of passing than for first timers.
+But the renewal of a US visa gives you a much higher chance of passing than first-timers.
 There is also an option that seafarers are entitled to non-appearance when renewing their C1/D Visa.